 You will need to bring a form of identification with you when applying for the license.
 This can be a drivers license, state-issued ID, passport, or another ID showing your date of birth.
 Bringing a certified copy of your birth certificate is recommended because some counties require it, especially if you are younger than 30.

 Additionally, you will need to know your Social Security number, though the physical card is not required.
 The names, last known address, and birthplace of your parents is required as well.

 If you wish to make the process a little faster in the office, Indiana provides an online form that allows you to fill out most of the application ahead of time.
 To finalize the process and receive your license, it is the law that both of you be present at the county clerk's office.
 That must be done within 14 days of filling out the online application.

-You will need to know how the marriages ended (death, divorce, annulment) and the month and year the marriages ended.
-A few counties require a copy of the divorce decree if divorced within the last two years.
+If either of you was previously married, you will need to know how the marriage ended (death, divorce, annulment) and the month and year that it occurred.
+A few counties require a copy of the official divorce decree as well.